glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 ---

-Secret Santa is a traditional event in which each member of a group is randomly assigned a person to whom they give a gift.
-Imagine that you want to organize a lunch with your family, friends or your work teammates before the end of year
-celebrations: Christmas and New year.
-Why not do a Secret Santa?
-You notify your guests to choose a gift, and to keep it secret.
-And you want to attribute the gift with a draw at the beginning of the lunch.
-But several questions are raised.
+Secret Santa is a traditional event in which each member of a group is randomly paired to another member to whom they give a gift.
+Imagine that you want to organize it.
+You notify your guests to choose a gift without knowming for whom and without saying what he/she chooses.
+And you want to attribute each gift to a person with a draw at the beginning of your event.
+But several problems are raised, that can be answered by applied mathematics.
-How to organize this draw?
-Will any guests bring the same type of gifts?

 # Hat-check problem

-Let's begin by the first question.
-Hopefully, each guest has well his/her gift.
-Of course, the draw could have been done before, and moreover each guest could have known for which guest was its gift.
-But you decided that it is funnier to do the draw at the last moment without a mobile app, with a traditional way, a piece of paper for each guest where its name is written, you mix it in a Christmas hat.
-Then each one chooses a piece of paper randomly without looking.
-And all ones at the same time unfolds the piece of paper, and discover the name of the guest to whom he/she is offering his/her gift.
+Let's begin by a first problem.
+To whom each guest gives his/her gift.
+Let's suppose each guest has well his/her gift for an unique other guest.
+Of course, the draw could have been done before and kept secret.
+But you want to do the draw at the last moment and simultaneously.
+That is to say, you write the name of each guest on a different piece of paper for each one, you mix it in a Christmas hat.
+Then each one takes a piece of paper randomly.
+And finally all ones at the same time unfolds the piece of paper, and discover the name of the guest to whom he/she gives his/her gift.

 Does a guest draw at random his/her name?
+If it is the case, the suprise effect will be broken, what would imply thant the draw should be redone or gifts should be exchanged.

-You see that this concrete problem can be reformulate: Is there a least a fixed point in the permutation of a set with $n$ elements?
+This concrete problem can be reformulated: Is there a least a fixed point in the permutation of a set with $n$ elements?
 It is the famous **hat-check problem**.
 You can use the probabilities to solve it.

 The probability that at least one guest draws his/her name is the inverse of the probability that no one drawns his/her name, that is to say: